NodeBB/docs/src/docs/development/database-structure.md

 Let's look at a sample `users:postcount` sorted set.

-When users are created a hash is created to store their data at `user:<uid>` and their `postcount` and `uid` is added to a sorted set called `users:postcount`. `postcount` is used as the score and the `uid` is used as the value.

-This query returns the top posters in the forum.
+When users are created an object is created to store their data at `user:<uid>` and their `postcount` and `uid` are added to a sorted set called `users:postcount`. `postcount` is used as the score and the `uid` is used as the value.
+As the user makes more posts their score is incremented in this sorted set.
+The below query returns the top posters in the forum.

 ```
 > db.objects.find({ _key:"users:postcount" }, { _id: 0, _key: 0 }).sort({ score: -1 }).pretty()